 Cashback credit cards offer you a percentage cash return on your spending each month.
 They may offer a general cashback amount, or reward certain purchases such as dining out, groceries, petrol (gas), travel etc. Best of all, that cash is yours to spend however you choose–not just travel.
 You can fly to your chosen destination in peak season if you want to, and you’ve already saved the cash to do so!
 No more sifting through rewards redemptions and being beholden to hotel and airline loyalty programs.

-For example, our current credit card gives us 1-4% cashback on all purchases (including flights and hotels), so we earn hundreds of dollars back for our everyday spend including our travel, then spend it however we choose.
+For example, our current credit card gives us 1-4% cashback on all purchases (including flights and hotels), so we earn hundreds of dollars back for our everyday spend including our travel, then use the saved cash however and whenever we choose.

 (Not) travel hacking tips